Package 'pavement'

 tolerance

-A numeric value representing the maximum distance allowed between the linestring and the split points.
-If the distance between a split point and the linestring exceeds this value, the point will not be used to split the linestring.
+A numeric value representing the maximum distance allowed between a linestring and its split points.
+Points beyond this tolerance will be ignored.

 Value